swarm64/netdata/README.md

 # Summary

-The configuration file and python file needed to read data from a local FPGA
+The configuration file and python file needed to read out and display statistics for FPGAs in the system

 # Prerequisites

-- psycopg2
+- Python2 package psycopg2.
+Install eg. with `python -m pip install psycopg2`

 # Configuration and file locations